Gay Shame: History

 Gay Shame began in 1998 as an annual event in Brooklyn, New York.
 It was held for a number of years at DUMBA, an artists' run collective center.
 Bands such as Three Dollar Bill and Kiki and Herb and speakers such as Eileen Myles, Mattilda Bernstein Sycamore and Penny Arcade appeared at the first event, and the evening was documented by Scott Berry and released as the film Gay Shame '98.
 Swallow Your Pride was a zine published by the people involved in planning Gay Shame in New York.
 Three issues were released.
 The movement later spread to San Francisco, Toronto, and Sweden.

 LAGAI – Queer Insurrection (formerly Lesbians and Gays Against Intervention) put such a protest in context.
-They wrote that the "origins of the LGBTQ movement are revolutionary […] Now, some of the same people who participated in those fabulous outpourings of anti-establishment rage tripped over each other on the way to City Hall to have their love blessed by Gavin Newsom, successor to Dan White and Dianne Feinstein, darling of the developers, persecutor of the homeless, and cause of Gay Shame getting beaten and busted by the cops on more than one occasion."
+They wrote that the "origins of the LGBTQ movement are revolutionary […]

 In 2002, AlterNet published a piece by queer activist Tommi Avicolli Mecca who lived in San Francisco about Gay Shame.
 What he wrote expressed many of the ideas of Gay Shame: